Group has enabled me to meet women in similar spaces, helping to reduce my feelings of isolation. SSAIC has helped me to reclaim my life.

 At SSAIC we support survivors of sexual violence in their independent journeys toward healing.

 We believe you, and we believe in you.
-Our counsellors use a feminist, trauma-informed and client-centered framework; we let you direct the conversation and the session agenda based on your needs.
+Our counsellors let you direct the conversation and the session agenda based on your needs.

-We want survivors and support people of all genders to feel empowered in their healing.
+We want survivors and support people of any race or religion and all genders to feel empowered in their healing.
 Our goals are your goals; we never investigate the validity of your experience, and we support your choices regarding medical care and the legal system.

 Individual and group counselling

 SSAIC provides individual and group counselling to people of all genders who have experienced recent or historical sexual abuse or sexual assault.
 Counselling is also available to partners and families of survivors.
 These services are free and confidential.